USS Casablanca: Service history

 Upon being commissioned, it was discovered that Casablanca had a propeller defect, handicapping her speed and handling, which rendered her completely unsuitable for frontline or even transport service.
 Therefore, the Navy used her as a training vessel, operating in the Strait of Juan de Fuca to provide pilot certifications.
 For the next year, until August 1944, a steady stream of carrier squadrons were trained on board Casablanca, rotating off for service on a frontline carrier once they had finished qualifications.
 In addition, she was used as a training vessel for crews bound for the other Casablanca-class carriers prior to commissioning, with crews typically spending two weeks learning how to operate the equipment and how to maneuver the ship.
 These crews would therefore report for service on their newly commissioned Casablanca-class carriers with a modicum of experience.
 The Navy also used Casablanca as a ship to gather data on how the escort carriers fared during prolonged periods at sea, measuring her material readiness and the ability of her equipment.
 Lessons learned on Casablanca were therefore implemented on Casablanca-class carriers to come.

 In the summer of 1944, Casablanca was put into dry dock, and her propeller defect was corrected.
 Hence, she was certified to begin transport missions.
 On 24 August, after taking on a load of personnel, airplanes, and aviation gasoline at Naval Air Station Alameda, she put through the Golden Gate Bridge, and passed San Francisco en route to Manus Island in the Admiralty Islands.
 She returned to Seattle on 8 October, and immediately continued her previous duties in Puget Sound as a training carrier, carrying out much of the same activities, this time preparing the pre-commissioning crews of Commencement Bay-class escort carriers.
 During this period, she was damaged by a storm, and proceeded into San Diego harbor on 22 January 1945 for repairs.
-On 12 February, Captain John Lewis Murphy raised his flag over the vessel.
+On 12 February, Captain John Lewis Murphy assumed command of the vessel.